-Dwayne Robinson is Of Counsel at Kozyak Tropin & Throckmorton, and focuses his practice on complex litigation.
+Dwayne Robinson is a partner at Kozyak Tropin & Throckmorton, and focuses his practice on complex litigation.

 Dwayne is a trial-tested lawyer who has represented clients in dozens of appeals in federal and state court, including at oral argument before the United States Court of Appeals for the Eleventh Circuit and Florida’s Third District Court of Appeal.
 Dwayne brings a practical and thoughtful approach in his representative matters.
 He has represented clients who have matters simultaneously pending in trial court and appellate court in the same or related cases, assisting them with advancing their litigation goals on multiple fronts.
 He interacts with clients daily, timely, and plainly.
 He proudly served as part of a litigation and appellate team that secured a victory before the United States Supreme Court.